Informatiqal/qlbuilder/README.md

   - sets the new script
   - saves the app

-- `qlbuilder setscript [env] -a` - same as `setscript` but in addition the same script is set to all other apps, defined in the `config.yml`

-- `qlbuilder getscript [env]` - (the opposite of `setscript`) get the remote script, split it to tabs and save the files to `scr` folder. `config.yml` should present to indicate from which env/app to extract the script
+- `qlbuilder getscript [env]` - (the opposite of `setscript`) get the remote script, splits it into tabs and save the files inside `scr` folder. `config.yml` should present to indicate from which env/app to extract the script

   - `-y` - optional flag.
-If present will get the script and overwrite the local files without prompt (the default behavior is to ask if you are sure to overwrite)
+The `getscript` command will always ask for confirmation before overwrite the files into `src` folder.
+Passing `-y` will skip this confirmation and will directly execute `getscript` command.

   Steps: